Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Reduces heating and cooling costs by preventing air leakage
+• Helps lower heating and cooling costs

-• Acts as a barrier against insects and pests
+• Keeps insects and pests out

-• Blocks dust and debris from entering your home
+• Keeps dust and debris out

 Cons:

-• May require tools and basic DIY skills
+• Needs basic tools and DIY skills

-• May require periodic replacement or maintenance
+• May need occasional replacement or maintenance

 2. U-shaped door sweeps

 A U-shaped sweep is a type of weatherstripping that is attached to the bottom of the door.
 It is typically made of flexible materials such as rubber or vinyl.
 The U-shaped sweep is designed to be screwed or nailed onto the bottom edge of the door, forming a seal against the threshold.
 When the door is closed, the U-shaped sweep compresses against the threshold, creating a barrier against drafts, insects, and moisture.
-U-shaped sweeps can include and combine several other styles of sweeps including brush, rain drips, shoe, and bottom sweeps, and are typically made of vinyl or rubber.
+U-shaped sweeps can include and combine several other styles of sweeps, including brush, rain drips, shoe, and bottom sweeps, and are typically made of vinyl or rubber.

 Pros: